7 Tips for SEO Content Writing

 While SEO needs backlinks, content is what helps introduce and generate them.
 You can create backlinks by creating content that references (links) another website of quality - alternatively, by creating quality content, you increase the opportunity that your website will be referenced on someone else's site.

-One of the simplest ways to build backlinks is through frequently updating your blogs.
-Frequently updated blogs generate 97% more backlinks!
+One of the simplest ways to build backlinks is by frequently updating your blogs: frequently updated blogs generate 97% more backlinks!

 The following content ideas are great ways to get started with backlinking:

 - Guest blogging on an industry partner/supplier's website (they can reference your website via a link in return)

 - Create videos